-Fruit spirit types
+Fruit spirit and rice wine

 In the wine making process there is a lot of waste, or left over grape skin.
 This is pomace.

 After the grapes have been pressed (for wine), the pomace retains a lot of moisture.
 These skins are mixed with water and then fermented.